 - Recommended actions to make progress toward your Goals

-(Psst…you can also download a sample Financial Assessment here to take a closer look.)
+(Psst…you can also download a sample Financial Roadmap here to take a closer look.)

-As we said, the FA (your roadmap) is a written record documenting your financial situation, where you want to go and how you can get there.
+As we said, your roadmap is a written record documenting your financial situation, where you want to go and how you can get there.

 Here’s a quick overview of the key information you’ll find in your unique roadmap